 How do people spend two weeks in Greece?

 There are no set-in-stone itineraries.
-Some visitors might want to island-hop, while other will want to rent a car and explore famous sights on the mainland.
+Some visitors might want to island-hop, while others will want to rent a car and explore famous sights on the mainland.
 Most itineraries include a few days in Athens and Santorini.

 How many Greek islands can you have in two weeks?